 Shares of a public limited company can be traded freely by the shareholders, and even online trading is possible for listed companies.
 A public limited company is preferred by both retail and institutional investors for investment, due to easy availability and transferability of shares.

 Spice means Simplified Proforma for Incorporating Company electronically which provides a single window for multiple applications under one form.
-The applicant can apply for Company registration with name approval (If not approved through RUN), DIN of three directors, TAN and PAN of the Company under the Spice Process.
+Along with the application for company registration, an applicant in returns gets allotted DIN numbers for maximum three directors, PAN, TAN, registration under EPF, ESIC, Professional Tax, GST and Bank account number of the Company altogether.

 There is no minimum paid-up capital as of now for company incorporation.